Why you should stop using Tableau & Power BI for spatial analysis

 • Using multiple layers on a map.
 Want to add a few more layers like points or demographic data to your map?
 You likely won’t be able to as there are data layer limits in both tools.

-In short geospatial data has added complexity compared to non-geospatial data and tools like Tableau and Power BI are built primarily for tabular data that is not geospatial in nature.
+In short, geospatial data has added complexity compared to non-geospatial data, and even if you keep comparing Tableau vs Power BI, these tools are built, primarily, for tabular data that is not geospatial in nature.
 This presents a number of issues when trying to move geospatial data into Tableau.
 You can see the problems illustrated in videos like this one and this one.
 Have you ever had to deal with the EPSG projection in data before?
 Welcome to geospatial analytics.

 These are just some of the issues with doing spatial analytics in a business intelligence tool: